EricssonResearch/calvin-base/README.md

     $ csruntime --host <address> --controlport <controlport> --port <port>

+Note that csruntime will return until it exits; either have it run in the background (usually by adding `&` to the end of the command), or open a new terminal to continue.

 Applications can then be deployed remotely using

     $ cscontrol http://<address>:<controlport> deploy <script-file>